kosmakoff/snake_game/README.md

 # snake_game

 Classic game implemented in Rust.
+And this is a test.

 ## Controls